netdata/netdata/src/daemon/README.md

 valgrind $(which netdata) -D
 ```

-Netdata will start and it will be a lot slower.
+Netdata will start, and it will be a lot slower.
 Now reproduce the crash and `valgrind` will dump on your console the
 stack trace.
-Open a new github issue and post the output.
+Open a new GitHub issue and post the output.